 Some attorneys act as debt collectors and contact consumers on behalf of their clients.
 Some people may confuse attorney letters with official legal notices, especially since letters are printed on a law firm’s letterhead.
 Note that a lawsuit summon is an official document sent by the court and must be served in a certain manner, depending on the laws in your state.

 Can Debt Collectors Sue You for a Small Balance?

 You might assume that some debts are too insignificant for debt collectors to care about, but debt collectors may sue you for any balance — large or small.
 It’s the debt collector’s discretion whether to sue for the debt.
 Some aggressive debt collectors sue lawsuits to collect outstanding debts when other methods are unsuccessful.
 Debt collectors may be more likely to sue in states where filing fees are lower.

 Collectors may be less likely to sue you if you are judgment proof — if you do not have any income or assets or you live in a state that does not allow wage garnishment.

 Note that having low income or few assets doesn’t necessarily make you judgment proof.
 If a collector wins a judgment against you, they may be able to get any amount of income you do have.

 Even if a collection agency can no longer sue you, they can still make efforts to collect the debt from you.
 That includes calling you, sending letters, or reporting the debt to a credit bureau if the debt is within the credit reporting time limit.

 The best way to prevent a debt collector from suing you is to pay the debt or make arrangements to pay the debt.
-Keep copies of any agreement you create so you have proof for your own records.
+Keep copies of any agreement you create so you have the proof for your records.